grokify/ringcentral-sdk-ruby/docs/usage/messages/SMS-Messages.md

 end
 ```

-This will return a list of phone numbers assigned the extension as follows:
+This will return a list of phone numbers assigned the extension as shown below.
+Filter for the `SmsSender` `feature` and then use the E.164 `phoneNumber` property value.

 ```ruby
 {